manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	   for Windows 8, 10, 11 (`VSCodeUserSetup-x64-1.72.2.exe`)
 	 - Live Server plugin *5.7.9*

-	> **Note:** If you already have VS Code, skip this and jump straight into the steps below.
+	> **Note**: If you already have VS Code, skip this and jump straight into the steps below.

 	----
 	## Live Server plugin for VS Code